Do You Need a Comma Before “Then”?

 This rule tends to trip up a lot of writers.
 However, it is easy to determine whether a comma is needed if you ask yourself whether the “then” a matter of time or consequence.

-Let’s pretend that you have written, “Is Bob going to the party?
+Let’s pretend you wrote, “Is Bob going to the party?
 I’m not going, then.”

 However, if you are designating a time, a comma before your “then” would make things awfully unclear.